stem-teacher/ism.github.io/content/essential-eight.md

 ---
-title: "ACSC Essential 8"
+title: "Essential 8 Security Controls"
-description: "Essential 8 controls with context"
+description: "ISM with context"
 lead: "Web enabled ISM for automated security trace and validation."
 draft: false
 images: []
 weight: 5
 toc: true
 ---
-# Component Description
-The following document is a selection of controls to support an organisation to comply with the ACSC "Essential 8".
+The following provides those controls required by an organisation to comply with the ACSC "Essential 8".

 # Guidelines for Cyber Security Incidents
 ## Managing cyber security incidents